 - Learning objectives (this information will be included with the workshop description to help attendees select their workshops): Learning objectives tell the participant exactly what skills or new information they can expect to learn from your session; provide structure to your session; create an organized learning experience for your participants; and market your session.
 List a minimum of 3 Learning Objectives for your workshop.
 NOTE: Learning Objectives MUST be quantifiable.
 For example: “Participants will be able to identify four obstacles to successful BCI home use.” vs. “Participants will discuss the obstacles . . .”

 - Expected output: Describe any expected output from the workshop. g.
-Do you expect to publish a review paper or tutorial paper for submission to the special issue of the Journal of Neural Engineering?
+Do you expect to publish a review paper or tutorial paper for submission to the special issue of the journal Brain-Computer Interfaces?
 Do you expect to create guidelines or agreement on a particular topic?
 Etc.

 - Timetable: Specifically describe how workshop time will be allocated and outline what each presenter will contribute.
 You should provide enough detail so that reviewers will have a clear idea about the workshop content and its overall organization.
 If there are multiple presenters for your workshop, please specify the presenter name and session content for each time allocation.
 The total time within the timetable must equal 3 hours.